 Min is a commercial and public law barrister.
 He practises broadly across these areas, but has special interests in the commercial areas of class actions and trade practices, and in the public law areas of judicial review, immigration, and freedom of information.

 He also appears for defendants in criminal matters, particularly fraud and white-collar crime matters.

-He is presently briefed in a number of commercial law class actions in various state Supreme Courts and the Federal Court.
+Min is presently briefed in a number of commercial law class actions in various state Supreme Courts and the Federal Court.
 He also has an extensive judicial review practice, and regularly appears in the Federal Circuit Court and Federal Court, as well as the High Court.
-Min also routinely appears in the Administrative Appeals Tribunal, Federal Circuit Court and Federal Court, and is also a registered migration agent, he is one of a small number of barristers qualified to appear in the Tribunal's specialist Migration and Review Division.
+Min also routinely appears in the Administrative Appeals Tribunal on merits reviews of immigration, citizenship and other matters, and as a registered migration agent, he is one of a small number of barristers qualified to appear in the Tribunal's specialist Migration and Review Division.
 Min's immigration practice also includes tort proceedings arising from the mistreatment of people in immigration detention.

 For more information, visit Min's website guo.com.au.